 For Further Information:

 This comforting and inspiring Bible study from InterVarsity Press has been adapted with permission by ACCFS.
 The study consists of nine lessons and can be done individually, in small groups, and congregationally.
-Copies of this study can be purchased from Apostolic Christian Publications.
+Copies of this study can be purchased from the Apostolic Christian Book Store.

 Redeeming Transitions Podcast Episodes